|Nutrition Facts (per serving)|

 Add the rice and stir until rice is well mixed with the beans and there are no clumps of rice.

-Cover skillet, lower heat, and let mixture simmer for 1-2 minutes, until rice is heated through.
+Cover skillet, lower heat, and let mixture simmer for 1 to 2 minutes, until rice is heated through.